projectcapsule/capsule/docs/content/general/tutorial.md

 EOF
 ```

-With the said Tenant specification, Alice can create a Pod resource if `spec.RuntimeClasses` equals to:
+With the said Tenant specification, Alice can create a Pod resource if `spec.runtimeClassName` equals to:

 - `legacy`
-- `hardened-crio` or `hardened-containerd`, since these compile the allowed regex.
+- e.g.: `hardened-crio` or `hardened-containerd`, since these compile the allowed regex (`^hardened-.*$"`).
-- Any RuntimeClass which has the label `env` with the value `production`
+- any RuntimeClass which has the label `env` with the value `production`

 If a Pod is going to use a non-allowed _Runtime Class_, it will be rejected by the Validation Webhook enforcing it.

 ## Assign Nodes Pool
 Bill, the cluster admin, can dedicate a pool of worker nodes to the `oil` tenant, to isolate the tenant applications from other noisy neighbors.